Miodrag Perišić (basketball): Coaching career

 Born in Belgrade, SR Serbia, SFR Yugoslavia (now Serbia), Perišić started coaching Crvena zvezda youth system.
 In 1999, he became the first head coach of newly established club Avala Ada - nowadays KK Mega Basket.
 In 2004, Perišić became the head coach of U-Mobitelco Cluj-Napoca in Romania.

 Between 2004 and 2018, Perišić coached number of clubs from Romania, Egypt, Lebanon, and Bahrain.

-On January 2019, Perišić signed with Beirut Club of the Lebanese Basketball League.
+In January 2019, Perišić signed with Beirut Club of the Lebanese Basketball League.
 He led the team to the finals of the Arab Club Basketball Championship.

 In 2020, Perišić signed to become the head coach of US Monastir of the Tunisian Championnat National A and the Basketball Africa League (BAL).
 On 28 May 2022, he won the 2022 BAL Finals with Monastir.

 Perišić signed with Al Ittihad Alexandria in Egypt in June 2022.
 After Al Ittihad was eliminated in the quarterfinals of the 2022 Arab Basketball Championship, he rejoined US Monastir.

 In 2023, Perišić moved to the United Arab Emirates and started coaching Al Wasl SC.
 In December 2024, Perišić is appointed as head coach of Shabab Al Ahli Club (basketball).
-In April 2025, under the leaderaship of Perišić, Shabab Al Ahli Club (basketball) won Gulf division of FIBA West Asia Super League, becoming the first Emirati club ever to win this championship.
+In April 2025, under the leadership of Perišić, Shabab Al Ahli Club (basketball) won Gulf division of FIBA West Asia Super League, becoming the first Emirati club ever to win this championship.
 On June 1st, 2025, Shabab Al Ahli Club (basketball) also won the UAE Vice President's Basketball Cup.
+The success continued in 2026, when Shabab Al Ahli Club (basketball) won the UAE National Basketball League title under the leadership of Perišić.